mhimavamshi/loganalysis/README.md

 ##### Limitations
 1. Everything is done in a single thread synchronously
-2. File read which is a I/O bound task will block the CPU until it is read (in case of readlines()), here it is iterating using `line in file` if it's a large file
+2. File read which is a I/O bound task will block the CPU until it is read (in case of readlines()), here it is iterating using `line in file` if it's a large file.
+Sequential reading
 3. Multiple cores/processors aren't utilized (horizontal scaling)

 ##### Ideas that may improve
-1. Use multiprocessing or threading (though GIL or context switching might)
+[X] Use multiprocessing or threading (though GIL or context switching might not make it efficient)
-2. Use Async I/O
+2. Use Async I/O or mmap
-3. Buffering/Chunking
+[X] Buffering/Chunking
-4. Check if regex is a bottleneck and split and other approaches could benefit
+[X] Check if regex is a bottleneck and split and other approaches could benefit

 ### **Multi processing**
+1. Without pooling:
     1. Check if there are more than 1 core
     2. If file size is large enough, use a shared queue where chunks of lines are put
     3. Each core's process gets the chunk from the queue and does local analysis and places it in a global results queue
     4. After all the chunks are read, the results queue is collected and combined

+2. With pooling:
+    1.
+    2.